queens-satellite-team/Space-School/lab4/lab4.md

 - **Pin IO (VDDIO):** This is the input/output voltage control line.
 Leave this disconnected unless you're connecting to a lower-voltage microprocessor.

 ## 3.2 💻 Software Requirements
-To easily communicate with this sesnor we can use a pre-written library.
+To easily communicate with this sensor, we can use a pre-written library.
 Libraries are collections of software functions geared towards a single purpose, such as communicating with a specific device.
-Fortunately there is a pre-written Arduino library called SFE_BMP180 that allows you to easily talk to the BMP180 sensor.
+Fortunately, there is a pre-written Arduino library called SFE_BMP180 that allows you to easily talk to the BMP180 sensor.
 This library is not included with the stock Arduino software, but don't worry, installing new libraries is easy.

 1. Follow this link: https://learn.sparkfun.com/tutorials/bmp180-barometric-pressure-sensor-hookup-/all#res
 2. Follow the instructions in the **_Installing the Arduino Library_** section.